 Suspension of the student from the programme will be for a specified period of time.
 Suspensions would be appropriate for concerns that are serious but not so serious as to justify expulsion from the programme.

-Where the possibility exists, the Committee panel could, if it considered it to be appropriate in the circumstances of the case, limit such suspension to a Partial Suspension by requiring the student to suspend his/her studies on the placement component of the course but to allow him/her to continue studying the academic component.
+Where the possibility exists, the Committee panel could, if it considered it to be appropriate in the circumstances of the case, limit such suspension to a Partial Suspension by requiring the student to suspend their studies on the placement component of the course but to allow them to continue studying the academic component.
 Students who are Suspended or Partially Suspended may also be required to comply with conditions or undertakings set by the Committee Panel.
-The student’s progress will be monitored by the College and reviewed at the end of the period of suspension by the Chair of the Fitness to Practise Committee, with reference to College.
+The student’s progress will be monitored by the Faculty/School and reviewed at the end of the period of suspension by the Chair of the Fitness to Practise Committee, with reference to Faculty/School.
 The Chair will then decide whether to readmit the student to the programme and in doing so will consider whether the student understands the seriousness of the findings that led to the suspension and demonstrates insight.
 The Chair will also decide whether any conditions or remedial work is required prior to or following the student’s return from suspension.

 Expulsion of the student from the programme will be appropriate where the Committee Panel considers the student’s behaviour/health concern to be incompatible with their continuing on the programme and/or of practising in the relevant profession.
 In such circumstances the Committee Panel shall consider whether to: